zephyrproject-rtos/zephyr/doc/connectivity/networking/api/sockets.rst

 should use :c:macro:`NET_SOCKET_OFFLOAD_REGISTER` macro.
 The macro accepts the following parameters:

+ * ``socket_name``
- * socket_name - an arbitrary name for the socket implementation.
+     An arbitrary name for the socket implementation.

+ * ``prio``
- * prio - socket implementation priority, the higher priority is, the earlier particular implementation is processed when creating a new socket.
+     Socket implementation's priority.
+The higher the priority, the earlier this particular implementation will be processed when creating a new socket.
-          Lower numeric value indicate higher priority.
+     Lower numeric value indicates higher priority.

+ * ``_family``
- * _family - socket family implemented by the offloaded socket. ``AF_UNSPEC``
+     Socket family implemented by the offloaded socket. ``AF_UNSPEC`` indicates any family.

-             indicate any family.
+ * ``_is_supported``
- * _is_supported - a filtering function, used to verify whether particular socket family, type and protocol are supported by the offloaded socket implementation.
+     A filtering function, used to verify whether a particular socket family, type and protocol are supported by the offloaded socket implementation.

+ * ``_handler``
- * _handler - a function compatible with :c:func:`socket` API, used to create
-              an offloaded socket.
+     A function compatible with :c:func:`socket` API, used to create an offloaded socket.

 Every offloaded socket implementation should also implement a set of socket APIs, specified in :c:struct:`socket_op_vtable` struct.